On the existence of universal links in three-manifolds

-More information on the existence of branched coverings between manifolds can be found in \cite{HughesKjuchukovaMiller:OpenBranchedCovers}.
+More information about the existence of branched coverings between manifolds can be found in \cite{HughesKjuchukovaMiller:OpenBranchedCovers}.

 The paper is organized as follows.
 In section \ref{sec1}, we give some basic definitions about branched coverings, universality and transfer maps, followed by the proof of Theorem \ref{Thm:SphericalAreUniversal}.
 In section \ref{Sec:UniversalLink}, we prove the non-equivalence between the definitions of complement universal links and universal links.
 In section \ref{Sec:NonExistanceBranchedCovers}, we address the problem of finding $3$-manifolds that could have universal links within a restricted class of closed $3$-manifolds, in Proposition \ref{Prop:NonExistanceAsphericalUniversalManifolds}, for aspherical manifolds and in Corollary \ref{Coro:NonExistanceReducibleUniversalManifolds}, for reducible manifolds.
 Finally, in section \ref{questions} we present some open problems and questions concerning complement universality and characterization on the existence of branched covers between some closed $3$-manifolds.